iZeaoGamer/Zector/major.md

 - Added a functional working cooldown notifications!
 (Will add cooldown error in the future).
 - Finally added Cooldown Error messages with MCMMO.
 - You'll now be able to know how long until you're able to use the ability again for MCMMO.
-- Added /jackpot to the server!
-- Added /jackpot current - Opens a UI with all the information you need to know about this draw.
-- Added /jackpot buy <amount> - Buys the amount of tickets you specified.
 - FireWorks with MCMMO now works as expected!
 No more unexpected bugs!
 - Fixed an issue, where fireworks wouldn't activate if one ability is already enabled during that time.
 - Fixed Archery not working once again.